 Apple faced a lot of criticism for removing the 3.5 mm audio jack in iPhone 7 and iPhone 7 Plus.
 Apple wanted to change the way audio was being consumed.
 The company believed that digital audio is better in quality than analogue audio and later brands like Motorola and Google followed up to release their smartphones without the headphone jack. iPhone 7 series helped Apple to have a record sales of iPhone, to 78.29 million units in their first fiscal quarter of 2017.
 The trend was clearly visible from the very first month of iPhone 7 launch.
 In fiscal Q2 2017, Apple sold a record 21.5 million units of iPhone 7 which made it the world’s best selling smartphone model, followed by iPhone 7 Plus.
 The lack of headphone jack didn’t seem to be much of a problem here and come out to be an audacious move.

 The other smartphone makers are hastily and sloppily copying Apple’s design.
-The latest Mobile World Congress (MWC 2018) showcased a bunch of brands going after Apple following its iPhone X design blatantly.
+The latest Mobile World Congress (MWC 2018) showcased a bunch of brands copying iPhone X design blatantly.
 Going bezel-less was just a start.
 The initial reaction of the iPhone X’s notch was disbelief and denigration.
 But it didn’t take time to sink in, plus it gave the phone a distinctive look.
 Asus Zenfone 5 was the first to sport the iPhone X notch.

 Today, Vivo has launched Vivo V9 with a notch, similar to iPhone X. Other Android warriors like LG, Huawei, Xiaomi, Oneplus and Oppo are soon to follow the same trend.
 Though the other brands are boasting of having a smaller notch than the iPhone X and better screen to body ratio, they would shy away to admit that the idea was adopted cynically from the iPhone X.